-An asset owner that created an additional composite, a domestic equity composite that included seven different sub-portfolios, each managed according to different strategies (large-cap value, mid-cap growth, etc.), would not be required to provide a measure of internal dispersion.
+An asset owner that creates an additional composite, such as a domestic equity composite that includes seven different sub-portfolios, each managed according to different strategies (large-cap value, mid-cap growth, etc.), would not be required to provide a measure of internal dispersion.
 This grouping of accounts managed according to different investment mandates, objectives, or strategies would be considered a composite consisting of one portfolio.
 A measure of internal dispersion in this instance is not required.